David Safavian

 David Safavian is an American former lawyer who worked as a congressional aide, lobbyist, and later as a political appointee in the George W. Bush administration.
 A Republican, he served as Chief of Staff of the United States General Services Administration (GSA).
 He is a figure in the Jack Abramoff lobbying scandal, having worked with the lobbyist on the Mississippi Band of Choctaw account.
 After serving with Abramoff as a lobbyist, in 1997 Safavian co-founded lobbying firm Janus-Merritt Strategies with Republican activist Grover Norquist.

 In 2004, Safavian was serving as Administrator for Federal Procurement Policy, Office of Management and Budget, when he was arrested and charged with crimes in connection with the Abramoff corruption scandal.
 He was convicted on four of five charges on October 27, 2006, and sentenced to 18 months in prison.
 However, on June 17, 2008, the United States Court of Appeals for the District of Columbia Circuit unanimously reversed Safavian's convictions based on trial errors, and ordered a new trial.
 On December 19, 2008, at his retrial, Safavian was convicted again of 18 USC 1001.
 He was sentenced to a year in prison.
 Safavian lost his license to practice law as a result of the conviction but was readmitted to the DC Bar in 2017 upon petition.
 He was pardoned by President Donald Trump on February 18, 2020.

-Early life and education

-Safavian is the son of Micheal Safavian, a U.S. citizen of Persian heritage who served in the United States Army as a surgeon.
-His mother, Karen Safavian, was born in Wyandotte, Michigan and worked for Ford Motor Company.
-David Safavian grew up in Grosse Ile, Michigan.
-A practicing Catholic, he attended Gabriel Richard Catholic High School.